capcodigital/team-course/documentation/Docker.md

 #### Clean build:

-To clean, build and run the application as a spring boot application, run: ./gradle clean build bootRun
+To clean, build and run the application as a spring boot application, run: ./gradle clean build bootRun.

 This command results in a Mockito Test failure if you have Java 11 installed.
 You would require a Java 8 to be installed instead.